 In February 2018 he and the Milwaukee Symphony performed a new violin concerto by Pierre Jalbert, co-commissioned by the MSO, the Los Angeles Chamber Orchestra, and the St. Paul Chamber Orchestra.

 In recent seasons he has occasionally appeared as a conductor, most recently with the Cabrillo Chamber Orchestra (CA), the Baltimore Chamber Orchestra, the Traverse Symphony (MI), on the Frankly Music series with members of the Milwaukee Symphony, and the Berlin Sinfonietta.

 Mr. Almond holds two degrees from the Juilliard School, where he studied with Dorothy DeLay.
 Other important teachers included Michael Tseitlin, Felix Galimir, and Joseph Silverstein.
-He has held academic positions at San Diego State University, Texas Christian University, and Northwestern University, and in 2014 joined the faculty of the Chicago College of Performing Arts at Roosevelt University.
-Also in 2014 he was appointed to a newly created Artist-in-Residence position at the Milwaukee Youth Symphony.
+He has held academic positions at San Diego State University, Texas Christian University, Northwestern University, and is currently on the faculty as Artist/Teacher of Violin at the Chicago College of Performing Arts at Roosevelt University.
+In 2014 he was named to a newly created Artist-in-Residence position at the Milwaukee Youth Symphony.